jmtayloruk/jmtayloruk.github.io/research.md

 - How do we support as many labs as possible to access our advanced motion-stabilisation technologies?
 - How can we best exploit the relationship between information, measurements and imaging?
 - How can we rethink the imaging & analysis pipeline, improving it by building in knowledge of physical models and expectation at an early stage?
+- What application possibilities are opened up by fast widefield fluorescence lifetime imaging camera technologies (which we have early access to)?

 Outside work, I enjoy spend my time exploring the mountains of Scotland on foot, and rock climbing.
 I am a volunteer member of [Lomond Mountain Rescue Team](https://www.lomondmrt.org.uk), assisting lost, ill or injured walkers and climbers in the nearby mountains.